Franconian wine country - perfect for a romantic weekend

 The murmurs and laughter of the guests can be heard from the windows of the inn.
-We watch one of them packing a box of wine bottles in his car.
+We watch one of them as he is packing a box of wine bottles in his car.
 Obviously, visitors take advantage of the excursion to replenish their wine supplies with wine they have tasted themselves.
 We think it's a good idea and we will make a note of it for our next visit to the Franconian wine region.
 Today we look at Sulzfeld on a stroll through the village before we continue to Ochsenfurt.

 Ochsenfurt in Main Franconia

 The next place on our tour through Mainfranken is Ochsenfurt.
 We actually planned this city as the main destination of our weekend trip to the Franconian wine region.
 However, since we liked the small towns on the journey so well and had spent more time there than planned, we have very little time left to visit the town.
 Nevertheless, we get an impression of the charm that characterizes this city on the Main.
 We are here at the time of the fair, and the streets in the city center are full of market stalls of all kinds.
 There is everything from second-hand clothes to umbrellas to jams and handicrafts from the region that make the visitor's heart beat faster.
 We let ourselves be carried away by the turmoil of people pushing themselves through the alleys, but soon search for the quieter corners of the city, which we find along the city wall away from the hustle and bustle.

 After a day full of impressions, we take a break in one of the hidden - and quiet - backyards of Ochsenfurt and enjoy a glass of local wine.
 We look forward to it all day - no wonder when driving through vineyards, past wineries and wine bars.